samabdullaev/CS50-Final-Projects/README.md

 1. [CS50's Introduction to Programming with Python](#cs50-python-final-project)
 2. [CS50's Introduction to Databases with SQL](#cs50-sql-final-project)

-## About

-This repository contains the final projects I completed for CS50 Computer Science courses offered by Harvard University.
-Each course has its own dedicated folder with detailed README files for the respective projects.

 ## Projects

 1. ### CS50's Introduction to Programming with Python <a name="cs50-python-final-project"></a>